 While TypeForm is far from a complete Shopify return solution, it’s an effective tool to alleviate some common top-level problems retailers have with data collection and returns initiation.

-If your Shopify brand relies on shipping labels and manual RMAs for your return process, you should consider using an online form to add autonomy to your return process.
+If your Shopify brand relies on shipping labels and manual RMAs for your return process, you should consider using an online form that allows your business to switch from a manual to automated returns management process.